Ocean 115 - Introduction to Oceanography » Fall 2021 » Chapter 1 Introduction to Planet Earth

 Rank the four principle oceans from smallest to largest, in terms of size.

-B. Arctic, Pacific, Atlantic, Indian
+A. Arctic, Pacific, Atlantic, Indian

-C. Indian, Arctic, Atlantic, Pacific
+C. Arctic, Atlantic, Indian, Pacific

-D. Arctic, Indian, Pacific, Atlantic
+D. Arctic, Indian, Atlantic, Pacific

-E. Arctic, Atlantic, Indian, Pacific
+E. Indian, Arctic, Atlantic, Pacific

 Question #37